TechRisersWomenGroupCodingSessions/knots-and-crosses/README.md

 # knots-and-crosses

-A new game is started - build the grid
+A session/game is started - build the grid single array 0-8 corresponding L-R,T-B
 Player 1 selects their token (ex.
 X / O)
-Player 1 takes their first turn
+Player 1 takes a valid turn
-Player 2 takes their turn
+Player 2 takes a valid turn
-Player 1 chooses a position in the grid
-Verify that 3 tokens in a row wins the game
+Player1 makes invalid selection (already filled square) Player2 makes invalid selection (already filled square) Players cannot make selections when Game ends/all squares are filled Game contains a winning pattern (Verify that 3 tokens in a row wins the game) Game contains no winning patterns
+When game ends scored is displayed
+A new game in session is started (reset game)